gadenbuie/garrickadenbuie-com/content/about.md

 />

 Hello, my name is Garrick Aden-Buie.
+I'm a [Data Science Educator](/training/) and R developer for [RStudio](https://rstudio.com).
+I use R, R Markdown, Shiny, and the tools of data science to make it easier to teach and learn data science with R.
-I'm an [RStudio Education Certified Trainer](/training/) and a data scientist at the [Moffitt Cancer Center][moffitt] where I work in the [Collaborative Data Services Core][moffitt-cdsc] using R, Shiny, and the tools of data science to accelerate research towards the prevention and cure of cancer.
+Prior to working at RStudio, I was a data scientist at the [Moffitt Cancer Center][moffitt] where I work in the [Collaborative Data Services Core][moffitt-cdsc].
 Previously, I was a Ph.D. candidate at the [University of South Florida][usf] in Tampa, FL in the [Department of Industrial and Management Sciences Engineering][usf-imse] where I helped develop a [smart home sensor technology system to enable healthy aging in-place](https://usfweb.usf.edu/usf-news-archive/News/article/7974).

 I'm a passionate R user and educator.